QCP: A Practical Separation Logic-based C Program Verification Tool: Introduction

-Beyond this example, we identify the challenges existing tools encounter in real-world program verification.
-Importantly, we do not want to force users to modify original C source code into some verification-oriented form.
-This constitutes our second contribution: identifying characteristic challenges in real-world program verification and proposing corresponding solutions.
+However, regarding requirement (C), conventional verification tools typically require users to provide a fully annotated program before initiating the verification process.
+This approach presupposes that developers possess thorough familiarity with both the program code and the tool's internal verification mechanisms—specifically, the ability to anticipate whether a given program can be automatically verified under the current assertions.
+In contrast, QCP introduces a Visual Studio Code extension and a web interface that visualize intermediate verification states and partial results during the verification process.
+This functionality provides users with insight into program behavior and the underlying verification process, enabling them to incrementally develop and refine annotations, which is especially useful when working with complex or unfamiliar code.

-\paragraph{Outline.} This paper makes two primary contributions: (1) identification of practical verification problems in real-world scenarios (Section~\ref{sec::examples}) with proposed solutions (Section~\ref{sec::features}), and (2) a novel integration of annotation-based and interactive verification methodologies (Section~\ref{sec::overview}).
-Additionally, Section~\ref{sec::eval} presents comprehensive evaluation results of QCP across diverse sample programs.
+\paragraph{Outline.} This paper makes two primary contributions: (1) a novel integration of annotation-based and interactive verification methodologies (Section~\ref{sec::overview}), (2) an incremental verification support via a Visual Studio Code (VS Code) extension or a web interface (Section~\ref{sec::VSCode}).
+Additionally, Section~\ref{sec::implementation} presents the implementation of QCP.
+Section~\ref{sec::eval} presents comprehensive evaluation results of QCP across diverse sample programs.
 Section~\ref{sec::related} discusses related work, including comparative analysis with existing verification tools to demonstrate QCP's efficacy and practical utility, while Section~\ref{sec::conclu} concludes with findings and suggests directions for future research.